New York School of Applied Design for Women: 1908 landmark building

-The New York School of Applied Design building, located at 160 Lexington Avenue on the northwest corner of Lexington Avenue and East 30th Street, is a neoclassical building of terra cotta, brick, and stone.
+The New York School of Applied Design building, located at 160 Lexington Avenue on the northwest corner of East 30th Street, is a neoclassical building of terra cotta, brick, and stone.
 The five-story building, built in 1908 and 1909, was designed by architect Harvey Wiley Corbett of the firm Pell & Corbett, and funded by J. P. Morgan and John D. Rockefeller.
 The front entry on 30th Street has a double-paneled doorway and paneled spandrel, above which is a cornice and then a five-paned transom.
 Alongside the doorway are pilasters.
 The high ashlar base includes a bas-relief frieze made from casts of the Parthenon frieze held in the Elgin Marbles collection of the British Museum.
 Architectural features include ionic columns, a terra cotta entablature with classical moldings, and a terra cotta cornice with ornate acanthus scrolls and palmettes.
 On the fifth floor is a skylit studio.
 The steep gabled roof is made of tin and galvanized iron.
 By 1977, there had been no major changes to the original building design.
-At the time it was criticized in an Architecture magazine article as "drastically modern".
+When constructed in 1909, it was criticized in an Architecture magazine article as "drastically modern".

-The building, which faces 30th Street, was designated a New York City Landmark in 1977 for its "special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City."
+The building was designated a New York City Landmark in 1977 for its "special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City."
 The building was added to the National Register of Historic Places on December 16, 1982.

 In 1986, the building no longer housed an art school.
 The building, purchased by Altro Health and Rehabilitation Services, was used as vocational training center.
 Touro College purchased the building in 1990 or 1991.
-In 1992, the building underwent a $750,000 renovation, led by the architectural firm Lemberger Brody Associates, and became the school's Lexington Avenue campus, It has ten classrooms, a library, two reading rooms, and a laboratory.
-The building retains its oversized windows and skylights.
+In 1992, the building underwent a $750,000 renovation, led by the architectural firm Lemberger Brody Associates, and became the school's Lexington Avenue campus, It had ten classrooms, a library, two reading rooms, and a laboratory.
+The building retained its oversized windows and skylights.
 Classes began in September 1992.
 Touro sold it in 2006 to Lexington Landmark Properties.
-It is now the site of Dover Street Market, having undergone an architectural project that reflects the design aesthetics of founder Rei Kawakubo, which was implemented by architect Richard H. Lewis.
-Within the interior of the building, is a glass elevator, three 60-foot pillars, and art installations.
+It is now the site of Dover Street Market, having undergone an architectural project that reflected the design aesthetics of founder Rei Kawakubo, which was implemented by architect Richard H. Lewis.
+The interior of the building includes a glass elevator, three 60-foot pillars, and art installations.